 About Fundrise

 Unlike Realty Mogul, Fundrise is open to all investors and requires a minimum investment of just $10.
-Fundrise focuses on private real estate deals and on both debt investments (you’re the bank) and equity investments (you have ownership in the property).
+Fundrise focuses on private real estate deals, funding them with crowdfunding.
+They focus on both debt investments (you’re the bank) and equity investments (you have ownership in the property).

 Fundrise’s goal is to either buy an undervalued property, fix it up and flip it for equity investors or buy a property and fix it up for greater cash flow and dividends.
 Fundrise offers several portfolios, each of which has a different risk tolerance and returns depending on your goals.